(708) 366-7339 3025 W Lake St, Melrose Park, IL 60160 info@hoylandscaping.com

 Outcomes

 Mostly garden: start with garden services and seasonal cleanups.
 If ivy hides fasteners you still need to inspect, add ivy trimming and removal.
+When pots and annual color return, ask how new baskets fit existing heads so seasonal color visits and irrigation tuning land in the same week instead of fighting for the same narrow staging space beside the garage.

 May 8, 2026